 {% endif %}

-For example, you may need to compare the results of two floating-point number calculations, such as checking whether a discounted price is actually lower than half of the original price:
+For example, you may need to compare the calculation results of two floating-point numbers, such as checking whether a discounted price is really lower than half of the original price:

 {% set originalPrice = 120.50 %}